Morwenn/POLDER/README.md

 doubt that they still work.

 Some examples are provided along with the library.
-The examples are regularly recompiled, so they should always work.
+The examples are regularly recompiled, so they should work.

 Compilation
 -----------